remoteintech/remote-jobs/company-profiles/gruntwork.md

 [Gruntwork](http://www.gruntwork.io/) offers DevOps as a Service.

 Our mission is to make software an order of magnitude easier to understand, develop, and deploy.
-Our first step in that direction is to build products and technologies that completely transform how companies build infrastructure and do DevOps ([read about our approach here](https://blog.gruntwork.io/gruntwork-infrastructure-packages-7434dc77d0b1)).
+The first step in that direction is to build products and technologies that completely transform how companies build infrastructure and do DevOps ([read about our approach here](https://blog.gruntwork.io/gruntwork-infrastructure-packages-7434dc77d0b1)).

+Here's who we are:

 * We're distributed.
 Work remotely from anywhere in the world.
 * We're family friendly.
 No crazy hours.